Tuition fees and scholarships 2025-2027

 “Attract, select, and fund excellence.”

-The iPSRS programme benefits from the financial support of the European Union and is funded through an Erasmus Mundus Joint Master programme.
+The iPSRS programme benefits from the financial support of the European Union (EU) and is funded through an Erasmus Mundus Joint Master (EMJM) programme.
 This support allows us to implement a very attractive scholarship strategy to attract the best students.

 Thanks to this support, all selected applicants benefit from a 100% fee-waivers to join the iPSRS programme.